nuriel77/iri-playbook/docs/troubleshooting.rst

 On **CentOS**: ``yum install -y fpaste``

-On **Ubuntu**: ``apt-get install -y pastebinit``
+On **Ubuntu/Debian**: ``apt-get install -y pastebinit``

-Below are examples for Ubuntu and CentOS how to upload various files.
+Below are examples for Ubuntu, Debian and CentOS how to upload various files.
 You can tweak parameters as required.

 Note that the long ``sed`` commands are there to hide IP addresses.